RaissaFernandes/Magnetic-Fluid-Hyperthermia-ABM/README.md

 # Magnetic-Fluid-Hyperthermia

 This repository contains an agent-based simulation model developed to investigate thermal energy diffusion in tissues subjected to Magnetic Hyperthermia (MFH) treatment for cancer, specifically glioblastoma multiforme (GBM).
-The model was developed as part of a master's thesis in the field of oncology.
+The model was developed as part of a master's thesis in the field of Physics.